 A New World Order:

 The major change in the post-COVID-19 scenario will not be monopolies, but diversification of wealth and resources.
 Sea and ASEAN Belt countries have a good chance to advance in this new world order and catch up with China.
-On the other hand, the U.S. has the advantage of reducing its dependence on China, w>Belt and Road Initiative:t politically, economically, and strategically.
+On the other hand, the U.S. has the advantage of reducing its dependence on China, which would be a big boost for it politically, economically, and strategically.